reflectoring/reflectoring.github.io/content/blog/2022/2022-02-15-getting-started-with-spring-webflux.md

 This almost looks same as the controller defined in Spring MVC.
 But the major difference between Spring MVC and Spring Webflux relies on how the request and response are handled using non-blocking Publishers, *Mono* and *Flux*.
 We don’t need to call subscribe methods in the Controller as the internal classes of Spring would call it for us at the right time.

-{{% warning title="Do Not Block" %}}
+{{% warning title="Do Not Block !!" %}}
-*Note: We must make sure that we don’t use any blocking methods throughout the lifecycle of an API.*
+Note: We must make sure that we don’t use any blocking methods throughout the lifecycle of an API.
 {{% /warning %}}

 ##### Functional Routing and Handling

 Initially the Spring Functional Web Framework was built and designed for Spring Webflux but later it was also introduced in Spring MVC.
 We use functions for routing and handling the requests.
-This constitutes an alternative programming model to the Spring annotation based framework.
+This introduces an alternative programming model to the one provided by the Spring annotation based framework.

 First of all, we will define a `Handler` function that can accept a `ServerRequest` as an incoming argument and return a Mono of `ServerResponse` as the response of that functional method.
 Let’s name the handler class as `UserHandler`: